c4spar/cliffy-manual/command/built_in_commands.md

 ## Completions command

-The `CompetionsCommand` includes sub commands for all supported shell environments.
+The `CompletionsCommand` includes sub commands for all supported shell environments.
 The sub commands generates the shell completions script and outputs it to stdout.
 The completions command must be registered manually.